chipmuenk/pyfda/docs/source/development/index.rst

 Development
 ===========

-This part of the documentation describes the features of pyFDA that are relevant for developers.
+This part of the documentation describes the features of pyfda that are relevant for developers.

 .. autosummary ::
    :toctree: generated